yibochen18/ECM_2025Fall_Project_16/README.md

 - **Dashboard**: Overview of key running form metrics and symmetry scores
 - **Joint Angles**: Real-time visualization of knee, hip, and ankle angles
-- **Asymmetry Metrics**: Detailed analysis of form asymmetries with charts and insights
+- **Form Analysis**: Detailed analysis of running form with back position, knee angles, and arm position
 - **Real-time Feedback**: Live monitoring and actionable feedback during runs

+**Note**: The `AsymmetryMetrics` component exists in the codebase but is currently not being used or displayed in the dashboard.

 ## Getting Started